Our 7 Closet Makeovers & the DIY Closet Systems We Have Used

 IKEA Closet System in my Home Office/Craft Room

-This isn't a traditional “closet” per se, but you I want you to also see how this IKEA closet system also works to create an open-access closet in any room.
+This isn't a traditional “closet” per se, but I want you to also see how this IKEA closet system also works to create an open-access closet in any room.
 We installed it in my old home office/craft room and used it again in my current home office.
 It's brilliant for all kinds of storage, including crafting/sewing supplies.
 Unfortunately, the solid white drawers are no longer an option since the Algot system has been “replaced” by the very similar Boaxel system.
 All of the Boaxel drawers are a wire mesh material.

 IKEA Boaxel closet system for craft storage